forc-db/ForC/how_to/edit_the_data_(overview).md

         iii. masl (Column K)

 5. If the site already exists in the database and site-related data matches, use the same sites.sitename.
+Check plots associated with that site and select the appropriate one, or, if not already present, you'll need to add a new one (and add appropriate records ffor it to `HISTORY`).

-6. If the site does not already exist in the database, acquire the original data publication and supplement if available.
+6. If the data has not already been entered in the database, acquire the original data publication and supplement if available.

     a.
 First, populate the [ForC_citations.csv](https://github.com/forc-db/ForC/blob/master/data/ForC_citations.csv) with the information from the publication.
 Descriptions of the headers can be found in the [metadata](https://github.com/forc-db/ForC/blob/master/metadata/citations_metadata.csv).